Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Crossing-Free Hamiltonian Cycles and Paths

-Hence, we can close the edge $e$ in $F_\infty$ close to the boundary of $\mathcal{D}_L$ to a simple curve $\gamma_e$ that fulfills all properties of a witness, that is, $e$ is a separator edge. \end{proof}
+Hence, we can close the edge $e$ in $F_\infty$ between the boundaries of $\mathcal{D}_L$ and $\mathcal{D}_R$ to a simple curve $\gamma_e$ that fulfills all properties of a witness, that is, $e$ is a separator edge. \end{proof}

 Note that we could not just add \emph{all} vertices to the left or right of $e$ to $V_L$ or $V_R$, respectively. \Cref{fig:g-convex-left-right} shows an example where this would not result in two separated subdrawings.